fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 ##### Description

-Maps a character string or integer vector to a 64 bit integer whose value also depends on a scalar 32 bit integer, `seed`.
+Maps a character string or integer vector to a 64-bit integer whose value also depends on a scalar 32-bit integer, `seed`.

 ##### Syntax